meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

-Part 1: exploring your data
+Part 1: working with physiosets
 =====